 It was our intention to have two archaeological visits today, one in the morning and one in the late afternoon, to two sites set near to one another on the shores of the Bay of Kekova.
-One is ancient Teimioussa (modern Üçağız), with a fascinating Lycian cemetery, primarily of sarcophagus tombs, stretched out among rocks along the coastline, overlooked by a tiny ancient fortification and standing next to a tiny village that's set in a small coastal plain (by the way, I have written about Teimioussa on this blog).
+One is ancient Teimiussa (modern Üçağız), with a fascinating Lycian cemetery, primarily of sarcophagus tombs, stretched out among rocks along the coastline, overlooked by a tiny ancient fortification and standing next to a tiny village that's set in a small coastal plain (by the way, I have written about Teimiussa on this blog).
 The other is ancient Simena (modern Kale or Kaleköy), with a likewise fascinating Lycian cemetery, also primarily of sarcophagus tombs, standing among old olive trees on a ridge high above the coast, next to a tiny slope-side village, all overlooked by a substantial medieval castle.
 Together, they offer a nice set of similarities and contrasts.

 To cut a long story short, we did indeed visit both and both were lovely - especially the views from the castle at Kale!